arvind-iyer-2001/udemy-clone/README.md

 # Udemy-Clone Applications
-This is an Ecommerce Service, quite similar to Shopify.
-There is an Admin Dashboard to Manage all your stores and their metrics.
-For each store, a website can be created, by just deploying the store application and setting the environment variables.
+This is a Udemy Clone website.
+There is an Admin Dashboard to Manage all your courses of the instructor and their metrics.
+For each course, content can be added to the platform and stored in the Mux(CDNs).
+Students can buy courses easily using Stripe and view their courses to completion.

 ## Technologies used
 - Next 13 (App Router)